-But because different carriers will ask different questions and emphasize different things for pricing purposes, the quotes you get on life insurance policies can cover a huge range.
+But because different insurance companies will ask different questions and emphasize different things for pricing purposes, the quotes you get on life insurance policies can cover a huge range.
 That means comparison shopping is the only way to be sure you’re getting a good deal on your life insurance.
 But hitting a series of insurance company websites one by one to compare life insurance quotes can take hours and may not get you accurate results.
 For one thing, the quotes you receive may not be based on the same coverage levels, making one policy look more or less expensive than it truly is.

 Sadly, however, not all sites that claim to provide life insurance quotes are the real thing….